-Although there are a few different configuration options, a simple example of starting up an Octopus Server container is as follows:
+Although there are a few different configuration options, a simple example of starting up an Octopus Deploy server container is as follows:

 docker run --interactive --detach ` --name OctopusServer ` --publish "1322:81" ` --env sqlDbConnectionString="Server=172.23.192.1,1433;Initial Catalog=Octopus;Persist Security Info=False;User ID=sa;Password=P@ssw0rd;MultipleActiveResultSets=False;Connection Timeout=30;" ` --volume "E:/Octopus/Logs:C:/TaskLogs" ` octopusdeploy/octopusdeploy:2018.3.13